-With your Bachelor’s degree in Applied Mathematics you can also enter other Master’s programmes.
-The Bachelor’s degree AM is excellent preparation for other (technical) Master’s programmes, such as Industrial Engineering and Management, Applied Physics or Computer Science.
-Most engineering and technology Master’s programmes will admit you if you complete a pre-Master’s programme after, or during, your Bachelor’s.
-This also applies to Master’s programmes at other (inter)national universities.
-A Master’s programme in social sciences, such as psychology, philosophy or business administration, is also possible; in most of these case, you will be required to complete a pre-Master’s.
-Some students combine the Master’s programme Applied Mathematics with our Dutch-taught Science Education and Communication, which allows you to work in education, among other things.
+With your Bachelor’s in Applied Mathematics you can also enter other master’s.
+The Bachelor’s Applied Mathematics is excellent preparation for other (technical) master’s, such as Industrial Engineering and Management, Applied Physics or Computer Science.
+Most engineering and technology master’s will admit you if you complete a pre-master’s after, or during, your bachelor’s.
+This also applies to master’s at other (inter)national universities.
+A master’s in social sciences, such as psychology, philosophy or business administration, is also possible; in most of these case, you will be required to complete a pre-master’s.
+Some students combine the Master’s Applied Mathematics with our Dutch-taught Science Education and Communication, which allows you to work in education, among other things.

-Check the overview of Master’s programmes at the University of Twente
+Check the overview of master’s at the University of Twente

 As an applied mathematician, you will be skilled in using in-depth mathematical expertise to analyse and solve problems in all kinds of societal domains.
-If you want to set to work right after your completing Master’s degree in Applied Mathematics, you will find plenty of job opportunities, for example right here in Twente, currently the fastest growing industrial area in the Netherlands.
+If you want to set to work right after you completed the Master’s in Applied Mathematics, you will find plenty of job opportunities, for example right here in Twente, currently the fastest growing industrial area in the Netherlands.
 You could work: